valsamovich/cs.github.io/docs/tutorials/database.md

 **Recursive relationships** are relationships in which the participants in the relationship arise from the same entity class.
 The three types of recursive relationships are 1:1, 1:N, and N:M. These types of relationships are represented in the same way as are their equivalent nonrecursive relationships.
 For 1:1 and 1:N relationships, you add a foreign key to the relation that represents the entity.
 For an N:M recursion, you create an intersection table that represents the M:N relationship.

+## Database administration

+**Database administration** is a business function that involves managing a database in order to maximize its value to an organization.
+The conflicting goals of protecting the database and maximizing its availability and benefit to users must be balanced using good administration.

+All databases need database administration.
+The database administration for small, personal databases is informal; database administration for large, multiuser databases can involve an office and many people.
+DBA can stand for *database administration* or *database administrator.*  Three basic database administration functions are necessary:

+- Concurrency control
+- Security
+- Backup
+- Recovery

+The goal of **concurrency control** is to ensure that one user’s work does not inappropriately influence another user’s work.
+No single concurrency control technique is ideal for all circumstances.
+Trade-offs need to be made between the level of protection and data throughput.

+A transaction, or logical unit of work, is a series of actions taken against a database that occur as an atomic unit; either all of them occur or none of them do.
+The activity of concurrent transactions is interleaved on the database server.
+In some cases, updates can be lost if concurrent transactions are not controlled.
+Another concurrency problem concerns inconsistent reads.

 ## Glossary

 **.NET Framework (.NET)** Microsoft’s comprehensive application development platform.
 It includes such components as ADO.NET and ASP.NET.